vboyev-MSFT/defender-docs/defender-xdr/dex-scoped-coverage.md

 ## Frequently asked questions

-1. **What actions are not in scope for this service**
+1. **What actions are not in scope for this service?**

 - Our pricing structure will not change.
 Customers would still pay for DEX based on E5 (and servers, MDC, OpenXDR) for their desired userbase.
-- We won't support scoping by Defender products i.e. more granular pricing and coverage for individual Defender products like MDE, MDO or MDC.
-Our min baseline will continue to be E5.
+- We won't be supporting scoping by Defender products i.e. more granular pricing and coverage for individual Defender products like Microsoft Defender for Endpoint (MDE), Microsoft Defender for Office (MDO), or Microsoft Defender for Cloud (MDC).
+Our minimum baseline will continue to be E5.
 - In Defender Experts for XDR, there is no change in permissions for analysts.
-Defender Experts Analysts will still have access to the entire tenant and not just the scoped assets.
+Defender Experts analysts will still have access to the entire tenant and not just the scoped assets.

 2.**Will customers be allowed to change the scoped assets later?**